My Dad's Bigger Than your Dad

 Too often, employees have been regaled by glossy, utopian management initiatives - devised by smiling American gurus - that allegedly point to management heaven.
 These schemes are useless because they're decoupled from what actually happens in the workplace, but they appeal to embattled CEOs, striving to placate shareholders and provide the illusion of constructive change.

-No company likes to think of its workforce as a seething mass of resentment, frustration, jealousy, loathing, cynicism, apathy, disrespect, bitterness, conflict...yet these ingredients are invariably present in any group of people. management approach that acknowledges this will be more successful than one that pretends there are no unsavoury elements.
+No company likes to think of its workforce as a seething mass of resentment, frustration, jealousy, loathing, cynicism, apathy, disrespect, bitterness, conflict...yet these ingredients are invariably present in any group of people.
+A management approach that acknowledges this will be more successful than one that pretends there are no unsavoury elements.

 CEOs want their workers to respect each other, support each other, all pull together.
 But some employees are lazy, inept, fully deserving of the sack.
 Are we to respect, support and pull together with these employees?
 To what end?
 Should we not be trying to dismiss them for the good of the company?
 (How would we achieve this - particularly if they happened to be our bosses?)
 An 'idealistic' CEO doesn't wish to acknowledge the existence of bad employees: a realistic CEO knows they exist and wants to know how best to deal with them.
 While the idealistic CEO talks in patronising platitudes about model employees, the realistic CEO gets on with the real job, and his real workforce, warts and all.